Ismail I of Granada: Administration

 Compared to other sultans, Ismail enforced a stricter and more orthodox implementation of Islamic law.
 Biographers emphasise his enforcement of the prohibition of alcohol, and he increased punishments for those who violated it.
 He prohibited the performance of female slave singers in gatherings attended by men.
 He ordered Jews to wear a distinctive mark, a practice rarely enforced by Islamic monarchs.
 He imposed the jizya tax on the Jews which resulted in a significant revenue.

 Among his ministers were Abu Fath al-Fihri and Abu al-Hasan ibn Mas'ud al-Muharibi, who shared the function of the vizier (chief minister).
-Ismail named the renowned poet Ibn al-Jayyab as his royal secretary, and Muhammad ibn al-Mahruq as officer in charge of the his finances, titled the wakil.
+Ismail named the renowned poet Ibn al-Jayyab as his royal secretary, and Muhammad ibn al-Mahruq as officer in charge of his finances, titled the wakil.
 Ibn al-Mahruq would go on to become vizier during the reign of Muhammad IV, replacing Ibn Mas'ud who died of the wounds received during the attack against Ismail.
 Ismail appointed Abu Nu'aym Ridwan, a Castilian-Catalan convert to Islam, as tutor of the prince Muhammad.
 When the young Muhammad ascended the throne, Abu Nu'aym maintained his influence over him and would be named hajib (chamberlain), a post he continued to occupy under Yusuf I and during the early period of Muhammad V's reign.
 In political matters, Ismail was also assisted by his mother Fatima, despite his falling out with his father.
 According to historian María Jesús Rubiera Mata, in this she was "as gifted with great qualities" as her husband.
 In the judiciary, Ismail appointed the judge Yahya ibn Mas'ud ibn Ali as qadi al-jama'a (chief judge), replacing Abu Ja'far Ahmad ibn Farkun who had served under Muhammad III and Nasr.